 Enough with the parent alienation accusation if it’s not true.

-There is nothing that infuriates me more than fathers claiming that mothers are alienating their children from them, when they are not.
+There is nothing that infuriates me more than fathers claiming that mothers are alienating their children from them when they are not.

 Most single mums that I know (including myself) are of the opinion that our children benefit from both their parents in their lives, and do whatever they can to encourage that based on their children’s age.
-Of course there are cases where mothers try to keep their children from their father (and vice versa), and sadly this commonly has to do with control, or getting back at each other, rather than what is in the best interest of the child.
+Of course, there are cases where mothers try to keep their children from their father (and vice versa), and sadly this commonly has to do with control, or getting back at each other, rather than what is in the best interest of the child.
 But often it is for genuine reasons which may include violence, substance abuse or mental illness; where it may actually not be safe for children to be with that parent at that point in time.

-When a parent tries to keep their child away from the other parent, for no substantiated reason, but to simply hurt the other parent, that is not fair on a child.
+When a parent tries to keep their child away from the other parent, for no substantiated reason, but to simply hurt the other parent, that is not fair to a child.
 There are large fathers’ rights organisations such as The Fathers’ Rights Movement and Dads in Distress that help men in these situations.

 The Fathers Rights Movement (based in the United States but they have followers all over the world) are “passionate about empowering fathers to stand up for their rights and educating the public and family court system about the importance of fathers in society, as well as bringing greater awareness to the imbalance and injustice that effects the rights of fathers”.